peter28data/ncoa-powerbi/README.md

 **1. This is a Multi-Condition population, not a single-disease one.**

 93% of adults 65+ carry at least one chronic condition, and 80% carry two or more.
 Any segmentation or care model built around a single flagship condition (e.g., diabetes management) will miss the majority of this population, who are managing several conditions simultaneously.
-Program design should default to bundled, not siloed, interventions.

 **2. Risk doesn't plateau at 65 — it accelerates within the cohort.**